 Some landlords and virtually all property managers require that you provide proof of a renter's insurance policy before you can sign a lease and move in.
 Some also ask for proof of coverage each time the lease is renewed.
 Minimally, they want to make sure that their liability requirement is met.
 A few may also want to see proof of personal property coverage.

-In most cases, the landlord is not responsible for damage or loss to the renter's personal property in case of an unexpected incident; the landlord only covers damage to the building.
-The renter's insurance policy reimburses the tenant for personal items – you can open a policy with just about any major insurance company.
+In most cases the landlord is not responsible for damage or loss to the renter's personal property in case of an unexpected incident; the landlord only covers damage to the building.
+The renter's insurance policy reimburses the tenant for personal items – you can get renter’s insurance from just about any major insurance company.
 Provide proof to your landlord in one of a few simple ways.